 No longer just for class, journalism students Becca Chavoya and Jane Claire Hervey transitioned ORANGE Magazine into a stand-alone publication and registered student organization in May 2013.
 Now in its eleventh semester, ORANGE is fully led, created and produced by UT Austin students of all backgrounds and majors.
 Beginning with 52 writers and editors, the magazine now consists of a 100-person staff dedicated to producing freshly squeezed content that connects students to Austin life.

 Staff members have the opportunity to gain valuable experience as an Editor, Writer or Media staff member.
 Interested writers can apply to any of the following five sections: ATX, Music, Food + Drink, Style and Buzz.
-Those looking to join ORANGE Media can apply for any of these four sections: Photography, Design, Multimedia and Social Media.
+Those looking to join ORANGE Media can apply for any of these four sections: Photography, Design, Video and Social Media.
 Applications open at the beginning of each Fall and Spring semester here.
 Any UT student that is not a staff member is encouraged to submit to Pulp, our freelance and creative section.

 Not just a magazine